aramis-lab/clinica/docs/Pipelines/PET_Introduction.md

 Clinica `v0.3.8` introduces the possibility for the user to select the reference region for the SUVR map computation.

-Reference regions provided by Clinica come from the[Pick atlas](https://www.nitrc.org/projects/wfu_pickatlas) in MNI space and currently are:
+Reference regions provided by Clinica come from the [Pick atlas](https://www.nitrc.org/projects/wfu_pickatlas) in MNI space and currently are:

 - `pons`: 6 mm eroded version of the pons region

 - `cerebellumPons`: 6 mm eroded version of the cerebellum + pons regions

-- `pons2`:  new in clinica `v0.4`
+- `pons2`: new in Clinica `v0.4`

-- `cerebellumPons2`: new in clinica `v0.4`
+- `cerebellumPons2`: new in Clinica `v0.4`

-In clinica `v0.4` two new versions of these masks has been introduced: `pons2` and `cerebellumPons2`.
-Indeed we wanted to improve the reference regions maks to fit more the [MNI152NLin2009cSym template](https://bids-specification.readthedocs.io/en/stable/99-appendices/08-coordinate-systems.html#template-based-coordinate-systems) used in linear processing pipelines.
-The new masks still come from the [Pick atlas](https://www.nitrc.org/projects/wfu_pickatlas) but with a different processing: we decided to first truncate the mask using SPM12 tissue probablity maps to remove voxels overlapping with regions outside the brain (bone, csf, bachground...).
-Then we eroded the mask using scipy [`binary_erosion`](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.ndimage.morphology.binary_erosion.html) with 3 iterations.
+In Clinica `v0.4` two new versions of these masks have been introduced: `pons2` and `cerebellumPons2`.
+Indeed we wanted to improve the reference regions mask to better fit the [MNI152NLin2009cSym template](https://bids-specification.readthedocs.io/en/stable/99-appendices/08-coordinate-systems.html#template-based-coordinate-systems) used in linear processing pipelines.
+The new masks still come from the [Pick atlas](https://www.nitrc.org/projects/wfu_pickatlas) but with a different processing: we decided to first truncate the mask using SPM12 tissue probability maps to remove voxels overlapping with regions outside the brain (bone, CSF, background...).
+Then, we eroded the mask using scipy [`binary_erosion`](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.ndimage.morphology.binary_erosion.html) with 3 iterations.

 ## Tutorial: How to add new SUVR reference regions to Clinica?